 Here is a list of some recommended kitchen tools to make this West African Peanut Stew.

-The bowl featured in the pictures is my absolutely gorgeous Churchill Stonecast Triangle bowl, available on Amazon.
+The bowl featured in the pictures is my absolutely gorgeous Churchill Stonecast Triangle bowl.
 It has also been featured in my popular Massaman Curry and Brussels Sprouts With Bacon And Shallot recipe!

 West African Peanut Stew